pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 # Loomio Etiquette

+Every mode of communication comes with expectations about how it is used.

 ## Respond in a timely fashion
 Staying up to date with the conversation is super important.
 Each communication channel has it's own unwritten expectations.
 People respond to text messages pretty quickly.
 Generally it's a good idea to respond to Loomio posts within about a day.